What is an ischemic stroke?

 This genetic condition causes the shape of red blood cells to be abnormal.
 These red blood cells do not last very long, leading to anemia, and they can also block blood vessels - potentially leading to a stroke.

 Ischemic stroke risk factors

 There are a number of factors which can increase a person’s likelihood of experiencing an ischemic stroke.
-These include factors a person themselves or treatment can change over time, and others that cannot be changed.
+These include factors which a person themselves or treatment can change over time, and factors that cannot be changed.

 Factors that can be changed over time (modifiable factors) include:

 - High blood pressure - this is the strongest single risk factor for the development of both ischemic and hemorrhagic stroke

 - Hypercholesterolemia (high cholesterol levels in the blood)

 - Obesity and physical inactivity